-Another use case for the geolocation is food delivery.
-Users can choose the preferred meal inside a chatbot, and share their geolocation with a courier.
-The convenience of this method lies in the fact that the client doesn't need to make phone calls or to install side apps.
+Another use case for geolocation is food delivery.
+Users can choose their preferred meal inside a chatbot and share their geolocation with a courier.
+The convenience of this method lies in the fact that the client doesn't need to make phone calls or install side apps.

 Who can use it: Any business

 That's not exactly a chatbot feature, but more like a personal trait of your chatbot.
-We can't deny the fact that when someone refers to you by name, the conversation feels more personal.
-Combine it with an individual attitude, come up with a memorable name, and add some catchy phrases into chatbot's vocabulary.
-That's the recipe of a chatbot that will be remembered for long (it still requires useful chatbot functionality).
+We can't deny that when someone refers to you by name, the conversation feels more personal.
+Combine it with an individual attitude, create a memorable name, and add catchy phrases to the chatbot's vocabulary.
+That's the recipe for a chatbot that will be remembered for a long (it still requires useful chatbot functionality).